Do you understand your options when it comes to Business Finance and Leasing?

 Commercial Hire Purchase

-You hire the business equipment from the financier for a fixed monthly repayment over a set period of time.
-Ownership is transferred to you after the last installment is paid.
+You hire the business equipment from the financier for a fixed monthly repayment over a set period.
+Ownership is transferred to you after the last instalment is paid.

-This is a loan agreement which sees you take ownership of the equipment at the time of purchase and the financier uses the goods as security until the last payment is made.
+This is a business loans Australia agreement which sees you take ownership of the equipment at the time of purchase and the financier uses the goods as security until the last payment is made.

 Used when a car is provided to an employee as part of a salary package.
 The finance company owns the vehicle for the term of the lease.
 The lease payments are made by the employer (through salary sacrifice), reducing the employee's taxable income and tax paid.
 The lease payments include GST and can be claimed by the employer through its BAS statements.
 Fringe Benefits Tax (FBT) rules apply.